-Against the full-year budget of £36.001m there is an overspend of £0.559m (1.6%).
+Against the full-year budget of £35.981m there is an overspend of £0.336m (1%) which is a favourable movement of £0.223m.
 The main variances are:

-- a) Looked After and Accommodated Children are projected to overspend by £0.699m.
-The main areas within this are noted below: - Children's residential placements are projected to overspend by £0.721m, as at period 3 there are 18 placements with plans to reduce this by 4 by the end of October and an assumption that there will be no further placements during the year, therefore ending the year with 14 placements.
+- a) Looked After and Accommodated Children are projected to overspend by £0.398m (favourable movement of £0.301m).
+The main areas within this are noted below: - Children's residential placements are projected to overspend by £0.543m (£0.178m favourable movement), as at period 4 there are 17 placements with plans to reduce this by 4 by the end of October and an assumption that there will be no further placements during the year, therefore ending the year with 13 placements.
+The favourable movement is mainly due to one placement ending sooner than budgeted (£0.126m movement) and another transferring to children's care packages (£0.052m movement).
 Budget plans for 2020-21 were based on starting the year with 18, reducing to 14 by the end of Q1 and to 10 places by the end of Q2 and for the remainder of the year.
-Progress with plans to move children from residential placements have been impacted by Covid-19 as there has been an impact on Children's Hearings and also this has limited the availability of tenancies.
+Progress with plans to move children from residential placements have been impacted by Covid-19 as there has been an impact on Children's Hearings and this has limited the availability of tenancies.
 However, despite these delays it is positive that there were no children placed into external residential placement during lock down and the numbers did not increase.
-Children's services are hopeful to further improve the position as we move through the year as starting the 2021-22 financial year with 14 placements will impact on the savings planned for next year. - Fostering placements are projected to overspend by £0.093m based on the budget for 129 places and 133 actual placements since the start of the year.
+Children's services are hopeful to further improve the position as we move through the year as starting the 2021-22 financial year with 13 placements will impact on the savings planned for next year. - Fostering placements are projected to overspend by £0.093m (no movement) based on the budget for 129 places and 133 actual placements since the start of the year.
 The fostering service is an area we are trying to grow, and a recruitment campaign was undertaken early in the new year to attract more in-house foster carers to limit the ongoing requirement for external foster placements.
-There are a number of additional fostering placements attributed to Covid-19 which are out with these numbers as the costs have been included on the Covid-19 mobilisation plan.
+There are a number of additional fostering placements attributed to Covid-19 which are out with these numbers as the costs have been included on the Covid-19 mobilisation plan. - Kinship placements are projected to underspend by £0.173m on the budget for 359 places and 342 actual placements since the start of the year.